AguaClara/Textbook/Filtration/EStaRS_Design.rst

 In the case of 6 filter layers, this is :math:`6Q_{FiLayer}`

 Because the 2 inner inlets (the ones that aren't the backwash trunk or the uppermost trunk) distribute flow to two layers the flow between them is equal to :math:`2Q_{FiLayer}` which is shown in the schematic.
-In a later section, we will show that the flow within each layer is not exactly even because of the headloss through various paths, but for the calculation of maximum flow, even flow is an appropriate guess.
+In a later section, we will show that the flow within each layer is not exactly even because of the head loss through various paths, but for the calculation of maximum flow, even flow is an appropriate guess.

 From the schematic we can also see that the maximum flow experienced by any trunk during forward filtration is :math:`2Q_{FiLayer}`, using this value it is possible to calculate the maximum flow through a branch.
 Using :math:`2Q_{FiLayer}` is a conservative estimate, most branches will not see this flow, however because the pressure recovery is the main constraint in the filter pipe manifold, it is best to use the maximum possible flow to determine allowable PR.